What to eat after fasting

 Different kinds of fasting, such as intermittent fasting, have gained popularity over recent years.
-While some kinds of fasting restrict all types of foods, others only limit certain types of food.
+While some kinds of fasting restrict all types of food, others only limit certain types of food.
 After hours of fasting, you may be stuck figuring out the best meal for your body's recovery and for your digestive system.

 There are no conclusive best foods to eat after fasting.
 However, some experts recommend that people break their fast with a Mediterranean diet.
 The Mediterranean diet includes foods like whole grains, seafood, fruits, and vegetables.
 These Mediterranean meals are examples of healthy foods to eat after fasting.

-But, irrespective of the reason, the main aspect of fasting is to restrict the body from using energy derived from food, causing it to switch to using stored fats and ketones (a chemical the liver produces when it breaks down fat) for energy.
+But no matter what the reason is, the main point of fasting is to restrict the body from getting energy from food.
+This forces the body to switch to using stored fats and ketones, which are chemicals made by the liver when it breaks down fat.

 When you start eating again after fasting, your body switches back to carbohydrates for fuel as your body’s glucose level increases.
 So, what you eat when breaking a fast may matter depending on your body system and the aim of your fast.

 Also, some people's bodies find it difficult to break down foods high in sugar, fats, or fiber after a fast, leading to bloating, indigestion, and general discomfort.
 Therefore, after hours of fasting, it would be best to eat small amounts of foods that are easy to digest.